supertriodo/Arena-Tracker/README.md

 * In the botton left set the build to Release and Run.
 * Move HSCards directory to the build dir.

-If you find anything is missing or wrong please share it.
-http://www.reddit.com/r/ArenaTracker/
+If you have problems installing it or using it I'm happy to help you on: http://www.reddit.com/r/ArenaTracker/